Selecting an Appropriate Pricing Strategy

 - Costs and profit objectives

-G648, Break-even Pricing, Revenue and Units, explains the process used to determine break-even prices for products.
+MU Extension publication G648, Break-even Pricing, Revenue and Units, explains the process used to determine a product’s break-even price.

 - Customers (demand)

-What value and benefits do customers perceive in the product and how willing are they to pay for it?
+What value and benefits do customers perceive in the product, and how willing are they to pay for the product’s benefits?

-How many competitors and similar products are in the market and in what price structure?
+How many competitors and similar products are in the market, and what price structures do they follow?

-A complete understanding of production costs, profit objectives, customers, competition, and other market information helps you determine the pricing strategy that best fits your product and company.
-With this information, you know the minimum price you can charge to break even and the maximum price you can charge based on an estimate of customer demand.
-Together, costs and demand estimates provide you with the amount of price flexibility available in pricing your product.
-Competition and profit objectives will then factor in to determine the price you can charge for your product.
+Completely understanding production costs, profit objectives, customers, competition and other market information helps you determine the pricing strategy that best fits your product and company.
+With this information, you know the minimum price you can charge to break even and the maximum price you can charge based on customer demand.
+Together, costs and demand estimates indicate the flexibility you have when pricing your product.
+You can ultimately set a price after considering the prices your competitors charge and the profit objectives you set for your business.

 - Premium pricing